Call for Abstract

 - Track 15-2Endocrynological Disorders

 A wide range of rare conditions involve the musculoskeletal system.
 Some, like Duchenne muscular dystrophy, arise from genetic problems in the muscles themselves, while others involve the nerves (eg, Charcot-Marie-Tooth disease), motor neurons (eg, amyotrophic lateral sclerosis [ALS]), or the bones (eg, osteogenesis imperfecta).
-Problems in other part of the body—such as mitochondrial disease or a metabolic disease like carnitine deficiency—can also lead to major problems with these systems.
-Many individuals are familiar with some of these conditions, thanks ,in part, to powerful advocacy groups.
-Nonetheless, treatment options remain limited—although extensive research may soon change that.
+Problems in other part of the body—such as mitochondrial disease or a metabolic disease like carnitine deficiency can also lead to major problems with these systems.
+Many individuals are familiar with some of these conditions.
+Nonetheless, treatment options remain limited although extensive research may soon change that.

 - Track 16-1Orthodontics And Dentofacial Orthopaedics